toshti-soni-data/India-CPI-Inflation-Case-Study-Excel-Project/README.md

 Global crude oil prices show strong positive correlation with inflation in Food and Essentials (2021–2023) HOW TO USE THE EXCEL FILE

-Open the Excel workbook and navigate to the dashboard sheet Review charts and headline insights in one place
-Use underlying data sheets to adjust time periods, categories, or formulas for deeper analysis